invertedEcho/space-tomato/README.md

 all assets including textures and audios are self-made :)

+the game jam forbid AI so not a single bit of the project is AI-generated

 Here are some screenshots and arts:

 <img width="2880" height="1800" alt="image" src="https://github.com/user-attachments/assets/94d75b64-41d4-4da7-8f06-c7547535bb92" />